Conditions for citizenship

 However, the acquisition of citizenship requires a demanding examination procedure in practice.
 Wide disparities have been observed between Naturalisation Committees as to the depth and level of difficulty of examinations.
 Against that backdrop, the Ministry of Interior issued a Circular on 12 December 2017 to harmonise naturalisation examinations.

-However, the aforementioned provisions regarding the examination procedure of Article 5A of Citizenship Code as amended by L.4604/2019 were suspended for six months, namely from the entry into force of L. 4674/2020 on 11 March 2020 until 11 September 2020.
-The suspension of the said provisions, that were actually never applied, is due to the fact that a Ministerial Decision regulating the requirements of the language exams and other issues relating to the organisation and the content of the said exams was not issued.
+However, the aforementioned provisions regarding the examination procedure of Article 5A of Citizenship Code, as amended by L.4604/2019, were suspended for six months – namely, from the entry into force of L. 4674/2020 on 11 March 2020 until 11 September 2020.
+The suspension of the said provisions, that were actually never applied, results from a Ministerial Decision regulating the requirements of the language exams and other issues relating to the organisation and the content of the said exams was not issued.

-Furthermore, Article 5A of Citizenship Code, as amended by L.4604/2019, was recently replaced by Article 3 L. 4735/2020.
+Furthermore, Article 5A of Citizenship Code, as amended by L.4604/2019, was replaced by Article 3 L. 4735/2020.
 According to the Article 18 L. 4735/2020, Articles 3, 5 and 6 L.4735/2020 that replace respectively Articles 5A, 6 and 7 of the Citizenship Code came into force on 1 April 2021.
-A pool of questions for the acquisition of the newly introduced Certificate of Adequacy of Knowledge for Naturalization (Πιστοποιητικό Επάρκειας Γνώσεων για Πολιτογράφηση (ΠΕΓΠ)) and information on the respective exams were posted on the webpage of the Ministry of Interior.
-Moreover, a decision regulating and providing more details on the procedure of the exams was published on the 15 April 2021 and was abolished by a Ministerial Decision 71728/8.10.2021.
-Furthermore on February 2022, a circular was issued providing more details on the procedure of the exams.
+A pool of questions for the acquisition of the newly introduced Certificate of Adequacy of Knowledge for Naturalisation (Πιστοποιητικό Επάρκειας Γνώσεων για Πολιτογράφηση (ΠΕΓΠ)) and information on the respective exams were posted on the webpage of the Ministry of Interior.
+Moreover, a decision regulating and providing more details on the procedure of the exams was published on 15 April 2021 and later abolished by Ministerial Decision 71728/8.10.2021.
+Furthermore, on February 2022, a circular was issued providing more details on the procedure of the exams.